socialchorus/classic_studio/README.md

 # classic_studio
-Classic Studio knowledge based used by Support team
+Classic Studio knowledge base used by Support team